-We present our Local Offer in order to inform parents/carers about twelve important aspects of our Additional Needs provision:
+The Information Report informs parents/carers about the 12 important aspects of our Additional Needs provision:

 1. Effective Leadership, Management and Governance 7.
 Ensuring access to the curriculum 2.
 Developing the skill and expertise of staff 8.
 Providing accessible classrooms + special resources 3.
 The contribution of specialist services 9.
 Working in Partnership with parents and carers 4.
 Identification, assessment and planning - children with SEND 10.
 Listening to Children and Young People 5.
-Reviewing children's progress 11 Managing transitions - joining and leaving our school 6.
-Inclusive teaching and effective support 12 Providing support for safety, personal well- being, attendance + health
+Reviewing children's progress 11.
+Managing transitions - joining and leaving our school 6.
+Inclusive teaching and effective support 12.
+Providing support for safety, personal wellbeing, attendance + health